asalam05/Oh-My-Zsh/README.md

+# 🎨 Instantly Transform Your Terminal!

+Give your macOS Terminal a fresh, modern look in seconds!
+With just a few clicks, you can import a stunning custom theme and enjoy a visually appealing, personalized command-line experience.
+Follow these simple steps to make your Terminal stand out from the rest.

 # Zsh & Neofetch Configuration

 This repository contains my personal configuration files for creating a consistent and powerful terminal environment across multiple machines.
 It automates the setup of Zsh, Oh My Zsh, the Powerlevel10k theme, and Neofetch.